stephaneVercouillieBMID/slate/source/index.html.md

 [https://merchant.itsme.be/oidc/.well-known/openid-configuration](https://merchant.itsme.be/oidc/.well-known/openid-configuration).

 # Prerequisites
+Before your application can use itsme(r) for user login, you must set up a project in the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials, set a redirect URI, and (optionally) customize the branding information that your users see on the user-consent screen.

 In order to integrate with itsme(r), the client (relying party) must first go through the itsme(r) on-boarding process in order to create the corresponding partner and services to be consumed.